foliea/tic_tac_toe/README.md

 A Tic Tac Toe Game with unbeatable AI.

 ## Usage
-Run this command to launch the game from the `root` directory :
+Run this command to launch the game from the `root` directory:

     ruby bin/tic_tac_toe